 On this page

-As already noted, in accordance with the national policy, the support of cooperation with Hungarians living outside the border appears in youth policy too: the most relevant and larger scale project is the 'Borderless' (see chapter 1.4 Youth policy decision-making).
+As mentioned above, in line with national policy, cooperation with Hungarians living outside the border is also promoted in youth policy: The most important and extensive project is 'Without borders' ('Határtalanul') (see chapter 1.4 Youth policy decision-making).

 Besides that, the youth exchange programmes of the Visegrad Fund should also be mentioned.

 'The Fund is an international donor organisation, established in 2000 by the governments of the Visegrad Group countries — Czechia, Hungary, Poland and Slovakia — to promote regional cooperation in the Visegrad region (V4) as well as between the V4 region and other countries, especially in the Western Balkans and Eastern Partnership regions.
 The Fund does so by awarding EUR 8 million through grants, scholarships and artist residencies provided annually by equal contributions of all the V4 countries.'

 Applying for youth exchanges is possible within small/standard grants.
 According to the most recent public budget,